clarkmcc/go-hubspot/generated/v3/properties/docs/GroupsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteCrmV3PropertiesObjectTypeGroupsGroupNameArchiveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGroupsArchiveRequest struct via the builder pattern

 Name | Type | Description  | Notes